The

 Q: Differences between Union and Union All in MS SQL Server

-In SQL Server, the UNION and UNION ALL are used to combine the results of two or more select queries into a single result set.
+In SQL Server, the UNION and UNION ALL combine the results of two or more select queries into a single result set.

 The main difference between Union and Union All is that Union extracts only the rows provided in the query, whereas Union All returns all rows from both queries, including duplicates (repeated entries).